 Choosing from one of three Career Paths

 Potential inspectors can choose from three employment paths.
-So safety and occupational health, safety engineering, and industrial hygiene are the three areas in which OSHA inspectors specialize.
+So safety and occupational health, safety engineering, and industrial hygiene are the areas in which OSHA inspectors specialize.
 The path you choose will assist you in deciding which college classes to take and which OSHA certifications to obtain later.

 - Safety and Occupational Health Inspectors work on employee comfort matters, such as lighting and ventilation.